sabrinafowler/Deep-Learning-Divas/README.md

     - model.py: TensorFlow code that defines the network
     - util.py: Helper functions (e.g., for loading the data, small repetitive functions)

+## Homework 3: Sentiment Analysis with Sequential Models
+The assignment for Homework 3 was to apply sequential neural network models to the problem of sentiment analysis on the IMDB dataset, which consists of 50,000 reviews labeled as positive or negative.
+In particular to design and implement at least two sequential architectures; for each architecture use an attention mechanism and a regularizer, and try at least two settings of hyperparameter values.
+We were required to employ early stopping in your training, with a minimum patience hyperparameter value of 5.

+__Deliverables:__
+1. A single, well written report (in pdf format) discussing results.
+The pdf should include the experimental setup, results, and conclusions.
+2. Three program files, with the following names:
+    - main.py: Code that runs the main loop of training the TensorFlow models
+    - model.py: TensorFlow code that defines the network
+    - util.py: Helper functions (e.g., for loading the data, small repetitive functions)

 ## Project Notes
 ### Notebooks:
 - `Feature_Extraction_Batch(1).ipynb`: Derek's original feature extraction and first pass at CorrAE